Frequently Asked Questions

 How many people will the share feed?

 While every family or individual has different eating habits, we hesitate to give a definite answer.
-In my household a full share feeds two of us most of our dinner meals.
-We do eat some meat, grains, and additional fruits and nuts.
+A full share has atleast 30 -35 servings of vegetables, with this you can determine how many meals this would feed you or your family for.
 Please do reference “What I get in a share?” and visit our newsletters so you can see what’s been included in shares in the past.

 How does the pick up procedure work?